Stop Explaining And Get On With It. aka: Please Stop Using This Hook Transition for the Love of God.

 And then if your hook isn’t wildly outlandish, but you’re still using “let me explain”, then that is a sign that either your hook, or the intro to your content is written poorly and you’re using a bad transition to patch over it.

 Now let’s look at some text.
-This hook used to be everywhere so I went to LinkedIn and searched “Let me explain” under posts and this is what I found.
+I went to LinkedIn and searched “let me explain” under posts and this is what I found.

-Names have been blacked out because I farmed their content for this article.
-I’m not trying to roast people, I’m trying to teach.
+Names have been blacked out because well… I farmed their content for this article.
+I’m trying to teach, not roast folks.

 Here there’s a transition to exit the hook, and then some body copy, and then another transition into more copy.